A little bit of mortgage Q&A: “When do mortgage payments start?”

 This phenomenon occurs because mortgages are paid in arrears, not in advance, meaning payment is made at the end of a certain period, such as one month.

 Because interest is accrued on a mortgage balance each month, it cannot be paid until after the fact, so your mortgage payment made on the first of the month will cover last month’s interest, along with taxes and insurance, and principal (if applicable).

-This differs from monthly rental payments, which are paid in advance for the month they cover; if you rent a property, your payment due on say August 1st covers the month of August.
+This differs from monthly rental payments, which are paid in advance for the month they cover; if you rent a property, your payment due on say August 1st covers rent for the month of August.